Fitted For Wireless: Fitted For Radio

 In the 1950s, two factors changed the provision of vehicle radio within the British Army.
 The first of these was a change of philosophy for battlefield radio communication as a result of wartime experiences and the political and military situation in Europe after 1945 which was addressed by the "New Range" of sealed, primarily VHF/FM Combat Net Radio introduced from 1954.
 This later become known as the Larkspur series of equipment after the 1962 project to equip the whole army with the new radio system.
-(Note: The Larkspur program was launched in 1962, although some of the sets, the C42 & C45, had already entered service.)
-This modern design of equipment, although still using valves, was lightweight and where possible avoided the motor-generator/ rotary converter power supplies of earlier generation equipment such as the No. 19 set, in order to reduce the sets' power requirements.
+(Note: The Larkspur program was launched in 1962, although some of the sets, the C42 and C45, had already entered service.)
+This modern design of equipment, although still using valves, was lightweight and where possible avoided the motor-generator / rotary converter power supplies of earlier generation equipment such as the No. 19 set, in order to reduce the sets' power requirements.

-The second factor was the development of the 'CT' (a contraction of CombaT) range of soft-skin combat vehicles, as a purpose-designed and more rugged alternative to the General Service vehicles based on modified commercial (CL) vehicles.
-These CT vehicles, particularly the FV1801 Austin Champ ¼ ton and the FV1600 series Humber 1 ton, were powered by the new Rolls-Royce B range engines.
-Drawing on wartime experience, these engines were designed with built-in radio suppression, especially their ignition system, and they were also available with purpose-designed high-output generators, and were based on 24v systems in accordance with agreements reached with the US and Canadian armies in 1948.
-These 25A generators were initially thought sufficiently powerful to supply and charge the radio batteries directly, no longer needing the separate charging set.
+The second factor was the development of the 'CT' (a contraction of 'combat') range of soft-skin combat vehicles, as a purpose-designed and more rugged alternative to the General Service vehicles based on modified commercial (CL) vehicles.
+These CT vehicles, particularly the FV1801 Austin Champ 1/4 ton and the FV1600 series Humber 1 ton, were powered by the new Rolls-Royce B range engines.
+Drawing on wartime experience, these engines were designed with built-in radio suppression, especially their ignition system, and they were also available with purpose-designed high-output generators, and were based on 24 V systems in accordance with agreements reached with the US and Canadian armies in 1948.
+These 25 A generators were initially thought sufficiently powerful to supply and charge the radio batteries directly, no longer needing the separate charging set.
 The generator had an internal two-speed automatic gearbox, which increased the charging rate when the engine was running at near-idling speed.
 However it soon became clear that this was insufficient to meet the demands of the new sets and higher output systems based on alternators were later introduced.